MattiaDiPalma00/Operating-systems/README.md

 # Operating-systems
-Raccolta di esercizi su sincronizzazioni, thread e mutex
+Collection of synchronization, thread and mutex exercises